wwivbbs/docs/docs/network/ftn_nets.md

 └──────────────────────────────────────────────────────────────────────────┘
 ```

+### Setup using ATTACH style

 These are the default settings for all nodes in this network.
-In this example
+Here is an
-I'm using D'Bridge as my FTN mailer.
-My inbound and outbound directories
+example of using D'Bridge as the FTN mailer.
+The inbound and outbound
-map to those in D'Bridge.
-The temp directories are relative to the network
+directories map to those in D'Bridge.
+The temp directories are relative
-directory defined on the previous screen.
+to the network directory defined on the previous screen.

-Note: So far only ATTACH has been tested, and only with D'Bridge.
+Note: When using ATTACH, only using D'bridge has been tested.

 ```
 ┌──────────────────────────────────────────────────────── Network Settings ┐